Native Function Loader

 Parse String

-Convert string to data (int
+Convert string to data (int, char or boolean)

 🟢